aravind883/Clipboard-Sync/README.md

 # Clipboard-Sync
-Synchronizes the clipboards of two systems connected over same network.
+Synchronizes the clipboards of two systems connected over same network (Wifi or Ethernet)